memio/spec-gen/README.md

 }
 ```

-Running the tests (`phpspec run`) will generate the following class:
+Executing the specifications (`phpspec run`) will generate the following class:

 ```php
 <?php